-Crouzon syndrome is a genetic disorder.
-It results in abnormal joining of the bones in the skull and face.
+Crouzon syndrome is a genetic problem.
+The bones in the skull and face join in the wrong way.

 In Crouzon syndrome, the bones in the skull and face fuse too early.
 The skull is then forced to grow in the direction of the remaining open sutures.
 This causes an abnormally shaped head, face, and teeth.

-Crouzon syndrome is caused by a defect in a specific gene known as FGFR2 (fibroblast growth factor receptor 2).
-It is not clear what causes this gene to mutate.
-Some may be inherited from parents' genes.
+Crouzon syndrome is caused by a faulty gene known as FGFR2 (fibroblast growth factor receptor 2).
+It is not clear what causes this gene to change.
+Some may be passed on from parents' genes.

-Other symptoms and complications that can result from Crouzon syndrome include:
+Other symptoms and problems that can result from Crouzon syndrome are:

 Crouzon syndrome can usually be diagnosed based on physical signs and symptoms.